-This term, we will be focussing our learning around ‘Backpacking around the world!’.
-Hawk Owls are continuing to share their learning journey with the Eagle Owls!
+This term, we will be focussing our learning around ‘Time travelling Through Britain’.
+Hawk Owls are continuing to share their learning journey with the Eagle Owls.
 If you would like some more information about which objectives we are covering this term, then please see the Topic Web that I have uploaded on our class page.
+We have chosen three major events to study in more detail which are: the abolition of slavery, the suffragette movement and the development of vaccines.
+We think these are pertinent to modern day life and will equip the children with a good foundation of background knowledge.

 I have also uploaded lots of helpful resources which will help the Hawks Owls practise different skills e.g. times tables, number bonds, comprehension work, handwriting and spelling practice.
 All of the Active Learn games which I allocated throughout Year 5 and 6 are still accessible to the children’s profiles if there is a particular area in maths which you would like them to revise.
-I have also collated a range of fluency tasks (with the answers) to help develop the children’s application of mathematical skills.
-All of these documents are on our class page for you to access throughout the year.
+The lessons we covered during home learning are also still available on Google Classroom if you you would like them to re-visit particular areas.
+There are lots of documents on our class page for you to access throughout the year.
 Please feel free to use them – the majority of these activities can be accessed by your child independently.

 Please encourage your children to enjoy borrowing reading books from our fantastic reading corner – there is such a range of books to enjoy in Year 6!
 They are more than welcome to borrow one book at a time from our selection of books to enjoy at home.
 We have a signing out book which they can fill in to help us keep track of our books.
 They are also welcome to bring in their own books from home with their names in the front which would need to remain in their drawer in school for the time being.